PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 to *True*.
 With the optional parameter *keyname* you can specify a different set of columns to be used as the keys of the dictionary.

-If the Python version supports it, the dictionary will be an *OrderedDict* using the order specified with the *order* parameter or the key column(s) if not specified.
+The dictionary will be ordered using the order specified with the *order* parameter or the key column(s) if not specified.
 You can set *order* to *False* if you don't care about the ordering.
-In this case the returned dictionary will be an ordinary one.

 .. versionadded:: 5.0